Last updated on September 3rd, 2021

 “If a man also lie with mankind, as he lieth with a woman, both of them have committed an abomination: they shall surely be put to death.
 Their blood shall be upon them.” — Leviticus 20 v 13.

 The above Old Testament scripture condemns to death Jews partaking in homosexual activity.
 Many people are shocked at how violent the Old Testament is, and at how many death sentences there are in God’s law; also, it is often said that the Old Testament contradicts the New.
-To briefly explain: Old Testament law is specific to the Jews of that time, whereas New Testament law is specific to the entire world.
+To briefly explain: Old Testament law is specific to the Jews of that time, whereas New Testament law is specific to all Christians throughout the world.
 In the New Testament, because of Christ’s death, there is no more requirement for animal sacrifice, people from all nations can be saved, and the need for physical punishment due to sin has been removed (i.e. no more death sentences on Earth).

 The Bible outdated?